 Given the remote location of the islands, you would expect a somewhat patchy internet connectivity.
 However, it’s actually not horrific!
 You can buy a local SIM card at the airport for US$15 and you will get 4 GB of data, or $20 for 17 GB of data.
 If you’re staying at a private resort, the wifi should be fairly stable and available in your room as well as in all the common areas.

-Ready to book your trip to the Maldives?
-Click here to book your stay at Kanuhura Maldives, a stunning boutique resort with beautiful decor, incredible service and stunning private beaches, or click here to see other highly rated hotels in the Maldives!
+Ready to book your Maldives trip?
+Click here to book your stay at Kanuhura Maldives, a stunning boutique resort with beautiful décor, incredible service and stunning private beaches, or click here to see other highly rated hotels in the Maldives!

-These are just a few key things to know before you plan a trip to the Maldives!
-Have you been to this incredible paradise in the Indian Ocean?
+These are just a few key things to know before you plan a trip to Maldives!
+Have you been to this incredible paradise in the Indian Ocean and have other Maldives travel tips to share?
 Tell me about your trip below!

 Pin this for later!

 My stay at Kanuhura Maldives was sponsored; however, the opinions on Yogawinetravel.com are (and always will be) my own!
 I only recommend products, services and hotels that I have had positive personal experiences with and think you would love too.